Balcony & Container Gardening

 • Is the base broad enough?

-• Are the planting pockets deep enough?
+• Are the pockets or pots deep enough?

 • Can excess water drain safely?